Alejogb1/job-board/blog-data/why-is-userurl-undefined-in-my-devise-registration-controller.md

 id: "why-is-userurl-undefined-in-my-devise-registration-controller"
 ---

-, let's unpack this.
+.
 I've seen this particular head-scratcher more than a few times, usually when folks are customizing Devise in Rails.
 The "undefined `user_url` in my Devise registration controller" error typically surfaces because the necessary routes aren't being generated within the context where Devise is performing its magic, or there's a misunderstanding of how Devise interacts with Rails routing conventions.

 Essentially, you're encountering this issue when Devise tries to use `user_url` or similar route helpers to redirect or generate URLs, but that helper simply doesn't exist in the controller's context _at that specific time_.
 This isn't a Devise bug per se, but rather an interaction with Rails' routing and controller life-cycle, often amplified when customizations are involved.
 Let's delve into the common causes and how to tackle them, informed by what I've seen in actual projects over the years.